Providing a Voice to Help You Stand Up to Insurance Companies

 I am responsible for the Vermont legislative change in 2010, which now allows injured employees the protections of video and audio recording of insurer independent medical exams.
 My contributions to the workers’ compensation system also include my drafting of the first Department of Labor medical pre-authorization form for providers to use in order to expedite authorized treatment for injured employees, as well as my successful advocacy for a legal “late fee”, which now is paid to injured employees whose insurers fail to deliver a weekly wage benefit on time.

 In 2011, Chip published Injured Employee’s Guide to Vermont Workers’ Compensation, a helpful resource for providers, clients, and the general public.
-The Second Edition is expected in 2017.
+The Second Edition was published in 2017.
 My office is located in White River Junction, Vermont.